 This page is a showcase of defunct minor league teams that are just….well….weird.
 It’s a bit conceptual and subjective, but I feel the need to appreciate and acknowledge these teams.
-Now, there have been many, many minor league teams that could be called “weird,” but the teams on this page are a cut above, and have multiple weird things about them.
-I don’t have any selection criteria, but I know one when I see one.
+Let me be clear–there have been many, many minor league teams that could be called “weird” when you compare them with the average pro sports team.
+But the teams on this page are a cut above and have multiple weird things about them.
+I don’t have any selection criteria, but I know a weird team when I see one.
 And when I see one, I’ll put it on this page.

 Like the other pages on this site, this list is live and I add to it as I discover more teams that are just really weird.